See It from My Perspective: How Language Affects Cultural Bias in Image Understanding: Results

 We find that \textbf{pre-training the base LLM on a more balanced mix of languages (that is, more Chinese as for Baichuan2) reduces Western bias in image understanding} (Figure \ref{fig:mllava_bias_llm_reduction}).

-We observe \textbf{reductions in bias for both \textit{objective} and \textit{subjective} tasks when prompting in Chinese}.
-For Dollar Street, we see reductions in Western bias from $1.12$ to $1.09$ (Western accuracy went from $1.12$ times the Eastern accuracy to $1.09$ times) and for VQA we see reductions of $0.99 \rightarrow 0.92$.
-On the subjective ArtELingo, we see significant reductions in Western bias of $1.82 \rightarrow 1.16$ on the full benchmark (indicated by ``all") and $2.47 \rightarrow 1.23$ on the subset where English and Chinese speakers disagree on the valence of the emotion (indicated by ``opp val").
+We observe \textbf{significant reductions in bias for both \textit{objective} and \textit{subjective} tasks when prompting in Chinese}.
+For VQA, we see significant reductions in Western bias from $1.50$ to $1.17$ (Western accuracy went from $1.50$ times the East Asian accuracy to $1.17$ times) on the fine-grained English/Chinese-speaking country subset and reductions of $1.29 \rightarrow 1.16$ on the coarse-grained regional subset.
+On the subjective ArtELingo, we see significant reductions in Western bias of $2.47 \rightarrow 1.23$ on the subset where English and Chinese speakers disagree on the valence of the emotion (``opposite valence") and $1.82 \rightarrow 1.16$ on the full benchmark (``indicated by all").

-We also see that more Chinese during text-only pre-training significantly \textbf{reduces bias for subjective tasks when prompting in English}.
-On ArtELingo, we see reductions of $2.20 \rightarrow 1.98$ and $3.45 \rightarrow 2.71$ on ``all" and ``opp val" respectively.
+We also see that more Chinese during text-only pre-training significantly \textbf{reduces bias for subjective tasks even when prompting in English}.
+On ArtELingo, we see reductions of $3.45 \rightarrow 2.71$ and $2.20 \rightarrow 1.98$ on the ``opposite valence" and ``all" subsets respectively.